bitprj/mdx-deck/.github/PULL_REQUEST_TEMPLATE.md

 **If you are an incoming manager, please mark your pull request with the label new-manager-task and close your assigned issue.**
 #### Code Sandbox URL
-_This sandbox should contain the most up-to-date version of your head/manager's work.
+_This sandbox should contain the most up-to-date version of your head/manager's work. **This sandbox should be a template sandbox**, not a live sandbox.
 Please make sure everything in your Sandbox is committed and pushed to your branch._

 URL: ___